 Why You Should Trust Us

-Dillon Osleger has been riding bicycles his entire life, having over a decade of experience traveling to foreign destinations with his mountain bikes in search of new trail, as well as many years racing cross country, enduro, gravel, and trail bikes at a professional level.
+Dillon Osleger has been riding bicycles his entire life, with over a decade of experience traveling to foreign destinations with his mountain bikes in search of new trail, as well as several years racing cross country, enduro, and gravel bike at a professional level.
+Between racing, riding, training, and adventure, Dillon spends over 250 days and 2000 hours on mountain bikes each year.
 He has ridden mountain bikes throughout countless industry standard and geometry changes, always working to find ideal bike fit and handling characteristics.
-Between racing, riding, training, and adventure, Dillon spends over 250 days and 2000 hours on mountain bikes each year, giving each set of handlebars a thorough test.
+That much time on the bike has made Dillon acutely aware of the nuanced performance differences of the components he uses, and he has a knack for identifying the subtleties.

 Analysis and Test Results